Books to Help Tweens Understand Autism

 by Keith Rice

 More than perhaps any other medium, books have a unique ability to help us empathize with and understand others.
-Great stories invite us into the characters’ lives and give us the opportunity to live inside a different world and with a distinct perspective.
+Great stories invite us into the characters’ lives and give us the opportunity to live in a different world with a distinct perspective.

 In 2020, the CDC reported that roughly 1 in 54 children in the U.S. was diagnosed with an Autism Spectrum Disorder (ASD) in 2016.
 Often, children are told of their diagnoses around middle school age, an already difficult and transitional time for children.
-Fortunately, there are several excellent books featuring autistic individuals, with many told from a first-person perspective.
-These are perfect to help your neurotypical tween better empathize with their siblings, friends, and classmates, or introduce autistic young readers to characters they can identify with and who let them know they’re not alone.
+Fortunately, there are several excellent and authentic books about autism, with many told from a first-person perspective.
+These are perfect to help your neurotypical tween better empathize with their siblings, friends, and classmates, or introduce neurodiverse young readers to characters they can identify with and who let them know they’re not alone.

 -